anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 Luckily, you don't need to write any of the code above yourself, even the token generation part a little companion gem, [anycable-rails-jwt][], which does this for you!

-The only question left is how to handle tokens expiration gracefully?
-AnyCable Go uses a specific disconnect reason to distinguish expiration from unauthorized access (sends a `{"type":"disconnect","reason":"token_expired"}` message).
+The only question left: how can we gracefully handle token expiration?
+AnyCable Go uses a specific disconnect message to distinguish expiration from unauthorized access (sends a `{"type":"disconnect","reason":"token_expired"}` message).
 You can use it to refresh the token.
-Again, we're glad to provide an out-of-the-box solution for that in our brand new [anycable-client-refresh-tokens][]!
+Again, we're glad to provide an out-of-the-box solution for this in our brand new [anycable-client-refresh-tokens][]!

 ## Adding some "hot wires" to the equation